 - Five papers published by LifeArc supported projects during 2021 in Nature, The Lancet, New England Journal of Medicine and Neurobiology of Disease

 We operate a range of programmes to develop the human capacity to carry out and enable research, helping to ensure future generations of scientists while instilling in them an understanding of the translation process.

-LifeArc enables both current and future scientists to acquire and develop specialist skills, primarily through: our industrial placement programme for undergraduates; our AUTM and Technology Transfer Fellowship programmes; support for postdoctoral research projects; support for research and development facilities, such as our 2020 commitment to support a network of Gene Therapy Innovation Hubs; and our participation in the Science Technology Engineering and Maths (STEM) Ambassador programme, funded by the National Science Foundation, to educate school-age scientists.
+LifeArc enables both current and future scientists to acquire and develop specialist skills, primarily through: our industrial placement programme for undergraduates; our AUTM and Technology Transfer Fellowship programmes; support for postdoctoral research projects; support for research and development facilities, such as our support for the construction of a network of Gene Therapy Innovation Hubs; and our support for PhD students through the CASE programme.

 Measurable impact in developing future scientists